Are There Heavy Metals in Makeup?

 - Less is more.
 Use makeup sparingly and, maybe, not every day, especially when you nurse or cuddle with a baby.

-- The more vibrant the color, the more pigments it contains.
+- Limit the use of brightly colored makeup: the more vibrant the color, the more pigments it contains.
 Chances are that this product will have a higher content of heavy metal contaminants.

 - Always remove makeup before heading to bed.